Hobie Wave

 The Hobie Wave is an American catamaran that was designed by Morrelli & Melvin and first built in 1994.

 Production

-The design has been built by Hobie Cat in the United States since 1994 and remained in production in 2019.
+The design has been built by Hobie Cat in the United States since 1994 and is still in production as of 2024.

 Design

 The Hobie Wave is a recreational sailboat, with its hulls made from rotomolded polyethylene and an aluminum mast.
 It has a catboat single sail rig, or, optionally a fractional sloop rig.
 The mainsail is fully battened and does not employ a boom.
 It has plumb stems, reverse transoms, transom-hung rudders controlled by a tiller and no keel.
 It displaces 245 lb and has a draft of 1.74 ft with the rudders down and 0.92 ft with the rudders up.

 The boat has a capacity of four people.

 A mast-top float to prevent the boat turning turtle is included as optional equipment.

 The Wave has a D-PN of 92.1.